-Make no mistake about it: SPCC guidelines are there for an important reason, and protect our environment from dangerous spills of oil and other petroleum products that might pollute our waters or shores.
+Make no mistake about it: SPCC compliance guidelines are there for an important reason, and protect our environment from dangerous spills of oil and other petroleum products that might pollute our waters or shores.
 We believe in these goals, and hope you will read more about Polystar Containment’s commitment to protecting our environment from hazardous spills.

-Here are some frequently asked questions about how your company can become SPCC compliant and ensure that you are protecting the environment by protecting your stored petroleum products with spill prevention systems.
+Here are some frequently asked questions about how your company can become SPCC compliant and ensure that you are protecting the environment by protecting your stored petroleum products with spill prevention and secondary containment systems.

 Question – What constitutes an SPCC Plan?

 Answer – A sketch or drawing of the site will assist in identification the implementation.

 Question – When the SPCC Plan is completed and certified, is it sent to EPA for review?

 Answer – No, a certified copy of the Plan is required to be available from EPA on-site review, if the facility is attended at least eight hours a day.
 If the facility is not attended, then the Plan shall be kept at the nearest company office.

 Question – What is the time frame for plan preparation and implementation for a new facility?